junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 Misha wraps his arms around Jensen's shoulder, locking them behind his neck.
 Their lips are mere inches apart, and Jensen's eyes are drawn on his lips like a magnet.

 "Careful, don't want to ruin the sweater.
 I like it."
-Misha fake complains.
+Misha pretends complaining.
 The warm, soft sweater is a little too thick for the April weather, but he has been refusing to change it ever since Rome.

 Jensen's gaze moves up to meet his eyes again, drown in the same shade of blue as the sweater.
 "I think I'm entitled to ruin it," the tips of his lips curl up.
-"Since I'm the one giving it to you."
+"Since I'm the one gifting it."

 "I should give you something back."
 Misha says, leaning in slightly.
 Two inches away.
 Their shallow breathing blows light breeze on each other's face, melting into one.